-The PTF may be used to match local governmental and federal funds for projects under federally-assisted programs.
-The PTF will match up to 65 percent of the local 20 percent share (up to 13 percent of the total project cost of capital assistance projects).
+The PTF may be used to match local and federal funds for projects under federally-assisted programs.
+The PTF will match up to 65 percent of the local 20 percent share (up to 7 percent of the total project cost of capital assistance projects).

 The PTF is divided into two programs: a formula program (60 percent of the total funds) and a discretionary program (40 percent of the total funds).
 S.B.
-No. 762 also authorizes the use of the discretionary fund for a proposed public transportation project where no federal funds are available if the Commission finds that the project is vitally important to the development of public transportation in this State.
+No. 762 authorizes the use of the discretionary fund for a proposed public transportation project if the commission finds that the project is vitally important to the development of public transportation in this state.
 Funding would be on a 50-50 State and local match.
+However, the applicant must certify that federal funds are unavailable for a proposed project before applying for this type of grant.

-Governor's Committee On Aging (GCA) Programs:
+Governor's Committee on Aging (GCA) Programs:

-The Governor's Committee On Aging administers federal funds authorized under the Older Americans Act.
-Federal legislation mandates that services be comprehensive, taking all the needs of individuals into consideration, and that at least 55 percent of the older population be served through sub-state or area levels.
+The Governor's Committee on Aging administers federal funds authorized under the Older Americans Act.
+Federal legislation mandates that services be comprehenisve, taking all the needs of individuals into consideration, and that at least 55 percent of the older population be served through sub-state or area levels.

-Programs of the Governor's Committee On Aging are administered through 14 Area Agencies on Aging (AAA), the primary agencies encompassing 75 percent of the State's elderly population, and 12 Regional Offices on Aging.
+Programs of the Governor's Committee on Aging are administered through 14 Area Agencies on Aging (AAA), the primary agencies encompassing 75 percent of the State's elderly population, and 12 Regional Offices on Aging.

 The overall objective of Title III of the Older Americans Act is to develop or expand a system of comprehensive and coordinated services for older persons - services which meet major needs such as nutrition, transportation, and social and recreational activities which enable them to continue to live in their own homes as long as possible.
 The AAA's develop a plan for comprehensive and coordinated service delivery systems.
 In order to accomplish this plan, each AAA first surveys the community to assess the needs of older persons in terms of existing resources.
 Then each AAA develops, processes and administers grants for supportive and linkage services in keeping with the priority of needs in the area.
 Highest priority is given to information and referral services.
 Other high priority linkage services include outreach, escort and transportation to enable older persons to take advantage of available resources.
 The Regional Offices on Aging also assess needs and coordinate services.
-Funds are limited, therefore, only those services which have a high priority in the region are likely to be implemented.
+Funds are limited therefore, and only those services which have a high priority in the region are likely to be implemented.
 Services they may fund include transportation, home-health, activity centers, outreach and escort services.